 Water filtration is more cost-effective than other water purification methods such as distillation and UV radiation.
 However, many filter systems can “waste” a lot of water because of their processes.
 This is normal but if this is a concern to you, you should ask the company or technician about how much water the device can “waste.”

-Choosing a Water Filtration System Sydney
+Choosing a Water Filtration System in Melbourne or Sydney